How Trump Beat Hillary Clinton in Game of Thrones Politics

-With apologies to Game of Thrones aficionados (I personally don’t imbibe), success in politics has historically relied upon barbarian despotic leader attributes like bribery intimidation, assassination, corruption, and big time power-wielding as reflected in ones ability to use special access, influence, connections, and leverage among others who hold substantial power and authority.
-LBJ is a good example of an “old school” politician…and that may even include the assassination part.
-My son tells me one of his favorite TV shows, Game of Thrones (GOT) similarly gets “down and dirty” as far as backstabbing, collusion, and the proverbial “heads will roll” approach to becoming a tribal “top dog”.
+With apologies to Game of Thrones addicts (I personally don’t over-imbibe), success in politics has historically relied upon barbarian despotic leader dark triad like attributes such as bribery, intimidation, assassination, corruption, and big time power-wielding often reflected in ones ability to use special access, back room influence, connections, and leverage among others who hold substantial power and authority.
+LBJ is a good example of an “old school” politician…and that might even include the assassination part.
+My sons tells me one of their favorite TV series Game of Thrones (GOT) similarly gets “down and dirty” as far as backstabbing, collusion, betrayal and the proverbial “heads will roll” approach to becoming the ultimate “top dog”.

 Analysis #1: Traits/Qualities Julius Caesar Possessed that Led to His Remarkable Success